 Fraud poses a significant risk to businesses, with financial losses, reputational damage, and regulatory penalties among the many consequences.

-To protect their operations, organisations must take a proactive approach to fraud risk management by implementing robust assessment, prevention, and mitigation strategies.
+To protect their operations, organisations must take a proactive approach to fraud risk management by conducting a fraud risk assessment and implementing prevention, and mitigation strategies.

 We consolidate the key insights from fraud risk management best practices, detailing the steps to assess, minimise, and embed fraud prevention across business operations.